jsloop42/dreamlisp/README.md

 #<lazy-seq [1 2 3]>
 ```

-To realise the value of the lazy sequence, we can use the `doall` function.
+To realize the value of the lazy sequence, we can use the `doall` function.

 ```
 λ user> (doall (map (fn (a) (* 2 a)) [1 2 3]))